 Reclaimable Circuit Assembly Process

-about 1 year ago by ShaneOberloier
+over 6 years ago by ShaneOberloier

 Which problem are you trying to solve?

 There will be 92 billion pounds of e-waste generated in 2017 alone.
 The waste can be hard to process, making recycling

 How are you going to solve the problem?